googlegenomics/gcp-variant-transforms/README.md

-# GCP Variant Transforms based on Apache Beam
+# GCP Variant Transforms

 ## Overview

-This is a tool for transforming and processing VCF files in a scalable manner based on Apache Beam.
+This is a tool for transforming and processing VCF files in a scalable manner based on [Apache Beam](https://beam.apache.org/).
 The Python implementation supports running pipelines using [Dataflow](https://cloud.google.com/dataflow/) on Google Cloud Platform.

 ### Pre-requisites